astronomer/docs/astro/manage-teams.md

 ## Create a Team

-1. In the Cloud UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Access Management**.
+1. In the Astro UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Access Management**.

 2. Click **Teams**.